 The following steps outline the admissions process.
 To get started, please contact our school expressing your interest in learning more about enrollment.

-1. Once we have received a call or email from you, we will schedule an in-person meeting with you at our school.
+1. Once we have received a call or email from you, we will schedule an in-person meeting with you to tour our school.

-2. You will visit the school and meet with Mary Hicks, our head of school.
+2. During the school tour you will meet with Mary Hicks, our head of school.
 In this one and a half hour meeting, she will provide an overview of our school and take you on a tour.
-During that tour you will see the school facilities, discuss Montessori best practices and how Montessori supports the development of the whole child.
-Our tours include an opportunity to observe a classroom for 30 minutes, as well as ample time for you to ask any questions you may have.
+During that tour you will see the school facilities, discuss Montessori practices and how Montessori supports the development of the whole child.
+Our tours include an opportunity to observe a classroom for 30 minutes, as well as ample time to ask any questions you may have.

 4. We will review your application form, determine if we have an appropriate opening in a classroom for your child and make a placement recommendation.
 We will also talk with you to assess your child’s readiness for enrollment, including, but not limited to, whether he or she is at least 30 months old and is independent in toileting.